markmac99/ukmon-pitools/README.md

 Running an Additional Script
 ----------------------------
-If you want to run an additional script after this one finishes, create a file named "extrascript" in the same folder, containing a single line with the full path to the script, eg
+If you want to run an additional Python script after this one finishes, create a file named "extrascript" in the same folder, containing a single line with the full path to the script, eg
 > echo "/home/pi/myfolder/myscript.py" > /home/pi/source/ukmon-pitools/extrascript

 This script will be passed the capture_dir, archive_dir and RMS config object.